 Mr Nussbaum – has lots of literacy games and interactive resources

 pbskids.org – a website from the Public Broadcasting System which is aimed at preschool kids.

 sadlier-oxford.com – an educational publisher of books and materials for grades PreK to 12+.

 Skillswise – provided by the British Broadcasting Corporation, this website includes a section of English Games.
 There is lots more about reading, writing, and math for higher levels.
 Some archived games are at bbc.co.uk as well.

 softschools.com – provides many resources for free.
 A premium subscription is available that removes ads and lets teachers set up student account to track progress.

-turtlediary.com – provides many resources for free.
-Premium subscription removes ads.
+turtlediary.com – provides many resources for free on PC only.
+Premium subscription removes ads and allows mobile play.

 yourchildlearns.com – some free online games for reading.